nforesti/elderleap/milestone2.md

 ## Background
 After researching and prototyping our idea from Milestone 1, we decided to go in a different direction due to some implementation issues with our first prototoype.
 Our new proposal for a web app is a communication tool for nonverbal children with autism.
-Our app would serve as a tool for our users to communicate by using an image-based text-to-speech interface.
+Our app would serve as a tool for our users to communicate by using an image based, text-to-speech interface.
 In addition, we are considering implementing features such as auto-complete, and possibly a "learning" feature to display a video demo of an ASL symbol corresponding to a given word.

 ## Paper Prototype
 Below is a paper prototype for A.C.T - "Assistive Communication Tool".
 It consists of a homepage with general information about the app and its features, a login page, and the main interface of the web-app containing a grid of images that the user can click on to trigger a text-to-speech function associated with the image.
 Finally, there is an About Me page with important information about the user for caregivers to access - such as allergies, medications, and emergency contact numbers.